AugurProject/augur/docs/contracts/overview.md

 The winning universe’s correlated payout determines how the Forking Market ultimately resolves.

 Once there is a winning universe any existing markets in the forking universe can be migrated to that winning universe.
 Until they are migrated they cannot be finalized.
-The transaction to migrate them will require a new [REP bond](overview.md#rep-bond) and if the market is past its end time will require an [Initial Report](overview.md#initial-report) be made.
+The transaction to migrate them will require a new [Creation bond](overview.md#creation-bond) and if the market is past its end time will require an [Initial Report](overview.md#initial-report) be made.

 ### Resolution / Finalization